plasterboarding a brick wall

 cutting through plasterboard outer paper layer

-Using a knife against a straightedge (e.g. steel ruler or spirit level), cut through the top paper layer, but no deeper.
-You may find that you have to run the knife over the cut line two or three times to achieve this, so don’t try to force it on the first attempt.
+You may have to run the knife over the cut line two or three times to achieve this, so don’t try to force it on the first attempt.

 breaking plasterboard along cut line

-Lift the sheet off the floor and firmly push one side of the cut.
-You should find that it snaps cleanly along the line you cut.
+Lift the board off the floor and firmly push one side of the cut.
+It should snap cleanly along the cut line.

 cutting through plasterboard paper layer on other side